pfulop/ar-pong/Readme.md

 #### Position transformation

 position is relative to the Marker.
 However, if the method getTransformAsync is used, position is reported relatively to world coordinates.
 World coordinates have starting point (0 values) in the point where app was open, which means the coordinates if shared with different device need to be recalculated for the new world origin.
 React-viro doesn’t provide any function that could help with this, so we naively tried to just do simple subtractions to resolve position relative to other object, we didn’t account for rotation differences so to get correct position a transformation matrix needs to be used instead.

-## Suggested framework

-After working with react-viro we suggest the best theme for google day would be creating small and easy game.
-Since real-time position synchronization of objects in the game is complicated (dare to say currently impossible) we suggest bringing online in a form of competitiveness trough maintaining high score table.

 # Possible Game Ideas